-- The patient may have severe bleeding at the site of bite.
+- The patient may have severe bleeding at the site of the bite.

-- A patient can have severe anaemia due to the loss of blood.
+- A patient can have severe anemia due to the loss of blood.

 - Some patients can have allergic reactions to the active substances of the leech saliva.